rodrisbach/fravega_exercise/README.md

 snap install aws-cli --classic snap install jq
 ```
-You have to add your access keys and preferences to use aws-cli.
+Add your access keys and preferences to use aws-cli.
 You can use the following command:
 ```bash
 aws configure
 ```